Sania Mirza: 2017–2018: Split with Hingis, maternity leave

 In August 2016, Mirza and Hingis announced their mutual decision to split as a team, citing their last few under-par performances, with the 2016 WTA Finals in Singapore being their last event together.
 Mirza partnered with Barbora Strýcová in late 2016 (winning two titles) and some parts of the 2017 season.
 In 2017, her sole title came at Brisbane, where she played alongside her friend Mattek-Sands.
 However, Mirza struggled to find a committed partner to play with in the 2017 season, which resulted in her falling out of the top 5.
 The last tournament she played was the China Open, where she lost in the semifinals partnering Peng Shuai.

 Mirza missed the first few tournaments of the 2018 season, including the Australian Open, citing a knee injury she sustained in October 2017.
 In early February 2018, Mirza said the same injury would keep her out of competition for a further two months.
 In April, Mirza announced on Instagram that she was pregnant with her first child, with husband Shoaib Malik.
 In late October, Mirza had delivered a baby boy.

 2020: Winning return

 In late 2018, Mirza announced she hoped to return to professional tennis in time for the 2020 Summer Olympics.
 After having celebrated her son's first birthday and having spent more than two years off the professional circuit, she returned to the tour at the Hobart International in January 2020 playing alongside Nadiia Kichenok.
 The newly formed team won the tournament beating second seeds Peng Shuai/Zhang Shuai in the final.
 However, the team lost their first round match at the 2020 Australian Open because of a calf injury suffered by Mirza.
-She played at the 2020 Summer Olympics with Ankita Raina, but lost to Ukrainian Pair of Lyudmyla Kichenok and Nadiia Kichenok in the first round.
+She played at the 2020 Summer Olympics with Ankita Raina, but lost to Ukrainian pair of Nadiia and Lyudmyla Kichenok in the first round.
 This was Mirza's third consecutive first round exit in women's doubles event at the Olympics.